huques/Thesis/README.md

 #### Non-market Valuation in Portland, OR
 This project is part of a year-long thesis in consultation with Noelwah Netusil at Reed College and the Bureau of Planning and Sustainability.

-#### Abstract:
+### Abstract:
- Our goal is to amassing a single data frame from several separate sources.
+ Our goal is to amass a single data frame from several separate sources.
 With this data frame, we will calculate the marginal influence of environmental constraints (i.e. location within a 100-year floodplain, locating within a historic district, etc.) on the sale price of properties that have transacted within Multnomah county in the last five years.
 This document lays out the methodology used to develop our data set starting from the source of our raw files to the data frame used to estimate a hedonic price function.

 ### Creators:
 Salma Huque - Reed College '20,